-Before you start writing any content, it’s good to start thinking about a structure of your site.
-You can do this be defining categories, with each category containing several articles that cover topics that fit within the category.
+It’s important to start thinking about a structure for your site.
+In WordPress you can easily do this be defining categories, with each category containing several articles that cover topics that fit within the category.

-For example, in Best Sydney Walks I have a category named Coastal Walks that contains several articles that describe different coastal walks in and around Sydney.
-Sounds simply and logical, but you will soon find out that creating a good structure of your site is actually quite hard.
-But from a user perspective as well as from a search engine perspective, a logical structure will help you attracting more visitors down the track.
+For example, in Best Sydney Walks we have a category named Coastal Walks that contains several articles that describe different coastal walks in and around Sydney.
+Sounds simple and logical, but you will soon find out that creating a good structure of your site is actually quite hard.

-Once you have a structure in mind, you can start writing articles (posts in WordPress) and assign them to the appropriate categories.
-Also make sure you have an about page, where you explain what your website is about, and a contact page with a form where visitors can submit their questions or other types of feedback.
+Once you have a structure in mind, you can start writing blog posts and assign them to categories.
+Also make sure to publish an about page, where you explain what your WordPress blog is about, and a contact page, with a form where visitors can submit their questions or feedback.

-In this era of social media, a blog without at least one social media account can hardly be considered a blog anymore.
+Love it or hate it, a blog without at least one social media channel can hardly be considered a blog anymore.

-So even if you’re not a social media fan, it is still recommended to get your feet wet and get social with Facebook, Twitter, Instagram or whichever channel you prefer.
+So even if you’re not a social media fan, it is still important to go social with Facebook, Twitter, Instagram or whichever channel you prefer.

 Why Use Social Media?

-Social Media can help your blog in three ways:
+Social Media can help your blog in different ways:

-- It’s a fun way to engage with, and grow, your audience.
+- It’s a fun way to grow your audience

-- If you manage your social media channels properly, this will increase the credibility and trustworthiness of your blog or brand.
+- If you manage your social media channels properly, it will increase the credibility and trustworthiness of your WordPress blog

-You shouldn’t feel pressured to get involved in all types of social media.
-Managing social media can be quite time consuming with relatively little return, especially in the beginning.
-I recommend you start with two social media accounts, and then sign up for another one or two down the track if it can benefit your blog.
+Don’t feel pressured though to get involved in all types of social media.
+Managing social media can be very time consuming with relatively little return in the beginning of your blog journey.

 When your blog is live, you want to know who visits your site, where they come from, how long they stick around, and so forth.
 You can get access to these kinds of statistics by installing Google Analytics in your website.

-Sign up here, follow the steps to verify ownership of your site, install a little piece of code in your site, and start tracking!
-Google Analytics is very easy to understand and can help you get better insights into your audience and how to serve them better.
+Simply sign up, follow the steps to verify ownership of your site, install a little piece of code in your site, and start tracking!
+Google Analytics is very easy to understand and can help you get better insights into your audience and how to serve it better.

 Bing (the search engine powered by Microsoft) has a similar suite of tools, called Bing Webmaster Tools.
-I recommend signing up with them too.
+We recommend signing up with them too.